Budapest Hammer & Sickle Communist Times Tour

 Highlights

-• Private walking tour with licensed guide
+• Small-group walking tour with licensed guide

 • Discover the history of WW II and Communism in Hungary